Balance Sheet Template

 Balance sheet, also known as a statement of financial position, is one of the major financial statements that provides an insight about the company’s financial health.
 So it is important to see how things are changing over time.
 Looking at how these figures develop from period to period may help to reveal important trends, detect problems and predict future performance.

-By using this Balance Sheet Template, you can easily prepare a balance sheet report, analyze assets’ and liabilities’ structure, and calculate basic financial ratios of your company!
+By using this Excel Balance Sheet Template, you can easily prepare a balance sheet report, analyze assets’ and liabilities’ structure, and calculate basic financial ratios of your company!

 BALANCE SHEET TEMPLATE FEATURES:

 Now, let’s dive into each section of Balance Sheet Template.

 Input section is where you can enter information about your assets, liabilities, and equity.
 It provides a clear and flexible layout, suitable for each and every business.